maria137-art/MayaAnimScripts/_mel_scripts_before_python_conversion/README.md

-# MayaAnimScripts
+# MEL scripts before Python Conversion.
-A back-up of old MEL scripts, before being converted to Python for flexibility.
+A back-up of old MEL scripts, before they were converted to Python for flexibility.